summaryrefslogtreecommitdiff

 + */ \

-+ LO_FUNC(bool, add_trigger, struct alarmclock_trigger *trigger, \
++ LO_FUNC(void, add_trigger, struct alarmclock_trigger *trigger, \

 + uint64_t fire_at_ns, \